 Heat-related illnesses are the most serious complications of anhidrosis.
-Children are especially vulnerable because their core temperatures rise faster than adults, and they dissipate heat less efficiently.
-All children should be monitored closely for overheating, but extra precautions should be taken when a child has anhidrosis.
+Children are especially vulnerable because their core temperatures rise faster than adults', and their bodies release heat less efficiently.

 Heat-related problems include:

 - Heat cramps.
 These muscle spasms, which can tighten muscles in your legs, arms, abdomen and back, are generally more painful and prolonged than are typical nighttime leg cramps.

 - Heat exhaustion.
 Signs and symptoms such as weakness, nausea and a rapid heartbeat usually begin after strenuous exercise.
 Monitor someone with heat exhaustion because symptoms can quickly become worse.